neuropsychology/neuropsychology.R/Course/Introduction.md

 ## About the course

 This course was crafted by psychologists, neuropsychologists and neuroscientists for psychologists, neuropsychologists and neuroscientists.
-As such, it is a straighforward introduction to R with a special focus on how to get some actual results with it.
+As such, it is a straightforward introduction to R with a special focus on how to get some actual results with it.
 It is not a programming course, nor a course on statistics *per se*.

 It is meant to be a short, straight to the point tutorial, that will not teach you R, nor statistics, but only how do quickly and easily do some things with your data using R.